kalkih/passport-appointment-bot/README.md

 1. Clone the project, install dependencies with `npm install`
 2. Edit configuration values in `config.json`, see [Configuration](#configuration)
 3. Run the bot with `npm start`
+4. The bot will open a webpage where the user is required to solve a captcha in order to proceed
-4. The bot will automatically exit when an appointment is booked
+5. The bot will search until an appointment is found
+6. The bot will once again open a webpage where the user is required to solve a captcha in order to proceed
-5. A booking confirmation should be sent to the configured email and will also be displayed in the console
+7. The bot will proceed with the booking and a booking confirmation should be sent to the configured email and will also be displayed in the console

 ### Configuration